Ma Ying-piu: Early ventures and business career

-Ma was born in Heungshan (today's Zhongshan) of the Kwangtung Province on 21 December 1860.
+Ma was born in Heungshan (known in Mandarin as Zhongshan) of the Guangdong Province on 21 December 1860.
 Following his father's footsteps, who had emigrated to Australia two decades before, Ma went to New South Wales at the age of 19 to work in a gold mine.
 He was also involved in the cultivation of bananas and the fruit trade, which was dominated by Chinese at the time.
-In 1892, Ma founded the fruit trading firm Wing Sang Company with other Christian Chinese form his village.
+In 1892, Ma founded the fruit trading firm Wing Sang Company with other Christian Chinese from his village.

 Ma returned to Hong Kong in 1894 and set up a store.
 Impressed by the Western model of department stores, Ma opened the Sincere Department Store with other wealthy investors on 8 January 1900 at 172 Queen's Road Central, which became the first Chinese-owned department store in Hong Kong.
 In the store, Ma introduced Western retailing ideas and engagement of both men and women as sales assistants for the first time, which was seen as a revolutionary idea in the conservative colony.
 He also insisted on the policy of fixed price, the practice of providing receipt for each sale, and closing the stores on Sundays, being a Christian himself.

 The Sincere opened its Canton branch in 1912 and Shanghai branch in 1917.
-A six-storey Hong Kong store was also opened and was listed on the Hong Kong Stock Exchange in 1917.
-It had its branches in large cities, such as Shanghai, Canton, Singapore, and Namning, with a paid-up capital of $7,000,000 at its peak.Ma's business also diversified into banking, insurance, hotels and cosmetics, in the form of the National Commercial and Savings Bank, Ltd. in 1921, with an authorized capital of $5,000,000, as well as the Sincere Insurance and Investment Co.
+A six-story Hong Kong store was also opened and was listed on the Hong Kong Stock Exchange in 1917.
+It had its branches in large cities, such as Shanghai, Guangzhou, Singapore, and Nanning, with a paid-up capital of $7,000,000 at its peak.
+Ma's business also diversified into banking, insurance, hotels and cosmetics, in the form of the National Commercial and Savings Bank, Ltd. in 1921, with an authorized capital of $5,000,000, as well as the Sincere Insurance and Investment Co.
 Ltd. and the Sincere Perfumery Factory.
 His business suffered from the Great Depression and the Second Sino-Japanese War in the 1930s, resulting in the collapse of his National Commercial Bank in 1935.